-Join Mike Meyers for an in-depth discussion in this video Kernel panics, part of CompTIA A+ Exam Prep (220-902) Part 4: Virtualization, Printers and Troubleshooting.
+Join Mike Meyers for an in-depth discussion in this video Kernel panics, part of CompTIA A+ (220-902) Cert Prep: 4 Virtualization Printers and Troubleshooting.

 (exclaiming)…- [Man] What is it?…What is it?…- I'm kernel Panic.…Get it?…(sighing)…(laughing)…There are situations on every operating system…where something happens where the operating system…simply can't run any more.…Now when it's really ugly, the system locks up.…But every modern operating system…has something called a kernel panic.…A kernel panic is pretty much a lockup,…however it at least throws up a screen…to let you know that something is wrong…and gives you in some cases at least diagnostic information…so you can try to figure out what happened.…